GitfishYu/simple-search-engine/README.md

 It's able to access the existed word in the keyword.txt and output its corresponding result from database.txt.
 ### Need to solve
 Add a result to a new keyword will replace all the data in the database.txt

+*July 27th, 2021:*
+### Work
+It's successful to add new information instead of replacing exsited information in database.txt.
+### Need to solve
+After adding three different keywords, there should have threee different words in the keyword.txt.
+However, it's currently has one word repeat twice.